 For all the above reasons, interactive plot programs are a bad idea.
 They inherently force you to manually prepare your figures.
 In fact, it’s probably better to auto-generate a figure draft and spruce it up in Illustrator than make the entire figure by hand in some interactive plot program.
 Please be aware that Excel is an interactive plot program as well and is not recommended for figure preparation (or data analysis).

 One critical component in a book on data visualization is feasibility of the proposed visualizations.
 It’s nice to invent some elegant new way of visualization, but if nobody can easily generate figures using this visualization then there isn’t much use to it.
 For example, when Tufte first proposed sparklines nobody had an easy way of making them.
 While we need visionaries who move the world foward by pushing the envelope of what’s possible, I envision this book to be practical and directly applicable to working data scientists preparing figures for their publications.
 Therefore, every visualization I propose in the subsequent chapters can be generated with a few lines of R code via ggplot2 and readily available extension packages.
-In fact, every figure in this book, with the exception of two in Chapter 19, was autogenerated exactly as shown, using R and ggplot2.
+In fact, every figure in this book, with the exception of two in Chapter 22 and one in Chapter 23, was autogenerated exactly as shown.

 This project would not have been possible without the fantastic work the RStudio team has put into turning the R universe into a first-rate publishing platform.
 In particular, I have to thank Hadley Wickham for creating ggplot2, the plotting software that was used to make all the figures throughout this book.
 I would also like to thank Yihui Xie for creating R Markdown and for writing the knitr and bookdown packages.
 I don’t think I would have started this project without these tools ready to go.
 Writing R Markdown files is fun, and it’s easy to collect material and gain momentum.
 Special thanks go to Achim Zeileis and Reto Stauffer for colorspace, Thomas Lin Pedersen for ggforce and for patchwork, Kamil Slowikowski for ggrepel, and Claire McWhite for her work on colorspace and colorblindr to simulate color-vision deficiency in assembled R figures.